Closure of ERT: Re-opening of ERT

 The SYRIZA and the ANEL, the two parties that formed the coalition government that emerged from the elections of January 2015 had in their programme the reopening of ERT.
 On 28 April 2015, the relevant bill was passed by a majority vote which provided for the reopening of all ERT's television and radio stations and the Radiotelevision magazine, with a maximum planned staff of 2,500 employees.

 ERT came back together with the channels: ERT1, ERT2 and ERT HD and the radio stations: Proto, Second and Third Programme, Kosmos 93.6, ERA Sport, Voice of Greece, ERT3's radio station Macedonia (102 FM, 95.8 FM) and its 19 regional radio stations on 11 June 2015 with a renewed programme, 95.8 FM).

 ERT's third channel, ERT3, which did not stop broadcasting from the day of the operator's closure, reappeared on ERT's nationwide frequencies with a new programme on 29 June 2015.
 On 12 October 2017, the Radiotelevision magazine was re-released.
 The radio programmes Filia 106.7, Trito Programma Vrahea and the foreign language programmes of the Voice of Greece did not resume.
-On 5 March 2018, the ERT building at the corner of Muroouzi and Rigillis streets was reopened and fully reopened.
+On 5 March 2018, the ERT building at the corner of Muroouzi and Rigillis streets was reopened.
 On July 2021, the ERTOpen channel became Zeppelin, a rock music station.